Hagley Community College Hagley Community College

 13 Tourism

 Investigate the global tourism industry, considering knowledge and skills required to meet travellers’ needs in New Zealand and abroad.
-The course provides a good foundation for a tertiary programme.
+The course provides a good foundation for a tertiary programme as the Tourism industry booms in Aotearoa and provides an exciting, opportunity filled career pathway.

 Course Components